 Troubleshoot Azure virtual machine backup

-You can troubleshoot errors encountered while using Azure Backup with the information listed in the following table:
+You can troubleshoot errors encountered while using Azure Backup with the information listed below:

 Error code: CopyingVHDsFromBackUpVaultTakingLongTime

 Error message: Copying backed up data from vault timed out